 As GPs, we need to be able to assess and treat a huge range of physical and mental health issues and be ready to deal with “whatever comes through the door”!

-In a normal GP clinic, appointments are usually only 10-15 minutes long, and so it can be difficult to have enough time to talk about mental health struggles.
-In my role at Better Self Psychology, I am able to have longer appointments (40 minutes for a new client, and 30 minutes for a follow-up appointment) so that we can take the time we need to talk purely about your mental health needs, without distractions.
+In a normal GP clinic, appointments are usually only 10-15 minutes long, so it can be difficult to have enough time to talk about mental health struggles.
+A Mental Health GP is able to have longer appointments (40 minutes for a new client, and 30 minutes for a follow-up appointment) so that we can take the time we need to talk purely about your mental health needs, without distractions.

-How can you help me with my mental health?
+How can a mental health GP help me with my mental health?

-When you come to see me, I aim to give you the space you need to share your mental health experiences without judgement.
-I will listen to your story and then ask some questions in order to better understand your situation.
-I can then discuss with you my assessment and my recommendations for which effective treatment options I think would be most helpful for you.
-We can then decide together which treatment options you’d like to try.
+They will give you the space you need to share your mental health experiences without judgement.
+Listening to your story and then asking some questions in order to better understand your situation.
+They will then discuss their assessment and recommendations for which effective treatment options that would be most helpful for you.
+You can then decide together which treatment options you’d like to try.

-I will arrange follow-up appointments with you as needed, so that we can “check in” and review how you’re going while you’re waiting for, and in-between, your appointments with your psychologist.
-After you’ve had 6 sessions with your psychologist, we can arrange a “review” of your MHTP so that you can continue to access Medicare funding for your psychology sessions.
+They will arrange follow-up appointments with you as needed so that they can “check-in” and review how you’re going while you’re waiting for, and in-between, your appointments with your psychologist.
+After you’ve had 6 sessions with your psychologist, they can arrange a “review” of your MHTP so that you can continue to access Medicare funding for your psychology sessions.

-Yes, I can prescribe medication for people suffering from Depression or Anxiety.
-There are effective medications for Depression and Anxiety disorders, which we can talk about, that can be used in conjunction with other treatments, such as psychological therapy with a psychologist.
+Yes, they can prescribe medication for people suffering from Depression or Anxiety.
+There are effective medications for Depression and Anxiety disorders, which can be talked about, that can be used in conjunction with other treatments, such as psychological therapy with a psychologist.

 Medications may not be appropriate for everybody.
 Sometimes, psychological therapy and other strategies are more helpful for some people.
-We can discuss whether I think medications would benefit your situation, and I can talk you through the options.
+They can discuss whether medications would benefit your situation, and talk you through the options.

 It is completely understandable to be feeling apprehensive!